 true to indicate that the event has been handled; this immediately stops the search for additional methods in the same class (or in base classes) or in containing components.

 The event will bubble up the component hierarchy, first to the containing component, then that component's containing component or page, and so on, until it is aborted by an event handler method returning true or a non-null value.

 Returning a boolean value from an event handler method is special.
 Returning true will abort the event with no result; use this when the event is fully handled without a return value and no further event handlers (in the same component, or in containing components) should be invoked.

 Returning false is the same as returning null; event processing will continue to look for more event handlers, in the same component or its parent.

 When an event bubbles up from a component to its container, the origin of the event is changed to be the component.
-For example, a Form component inside a BeanEditForm component may fire a success event.
+For example, a Form component inside a BeanEditForm component may trigger a success event.
 The page containing the BeanEditForm may listen for that event, but it will be from the BeanEditForm component (which makes sense, because the id of the Form inside the BeanEditForm is part of the BeanEditForm's implementation, not its public interface).

 Event methods are allowed to throw any exception (not just runtime exceptions).
 If an event method does throw an exception, Tapestry will catch the thrown exception and ultimately display the exception report page.